Whisky Trail Package

 Whisky Trail Hotel Package

-Stay for two nights from £210 with one night dinner in Asknish Bay Restaurant and one night in the Bistro plus entrance to all distilleries (2 on Islay).
-It is possible to then book direct to stay a night on Islay or Jura.
+Stay for two nights from £210 per person with one night dinner in Asknish Bay Restaurant and one night in the Bistro plus entrance to all distilleries (2 on Islay).
+You could then book direct to stay a night on Islay or Jura.

 The hotel will be able to book and organise all trips on the guest’s behalf.